Last Updated on 11 February, 2026 by Cara Sutra

 Who made you the universal arbiter of what’s good, right, moral and acceptable for other consenting, happily having fun adults, whose activities are really none of your fucking business?

-I really love puppy play.
-Surprisingly -after that statement- it’s not my kink, but then YKINMK.
+I value puppy play as part of the broader kink and queer ecosystem.
+To be blunt, I really love puppy play.
+Surprisingly -after that statement- it’s not my kink, but then your kink is not my kink.
 I get a lot of joy from seeing other people get satisfaction from their liberating outlets as consenting, liberated adults and it really makes me angry that judgemental, narrow-minded people dare criticise others for whatever personal activities they choose -or need– to indulge in.

 Explore more BDSM advice: browse related guides by topic, or jump straight to a section below.